duiliol/iot_exam/README.md

     <br/><br/></li>
     <li><b><a href="http://ichatz.me/Site/InternetOfThings2020-Assignment4">Assignment 4</a>: </b> this assignment
     extends the IoT platform designed for the previous assignments by introducing crowd-sensing support.
-In particular, this assignment required to implement an HTML5 application that could support a user's activity detection and recognition.
+In particular, this assignment required to implement an HTML5 application that could support a user's activity detection (using the sensors integrated in mobile phones) and recognition.
 Activity detection exploits the Generic Sensor API, while the recognition can be performed either on the mobile device (<em>edge</em> deployment) or remotely (<em>cloud</em> deployment).
 A dashboard, similar to the one for the virtual environmental sensors shows the activity of the users.